School Leadership

 The National Common Competencies of the School Director, which is not yet mandatory, establishes as a competency of the director (C.3) the conduction of the evaluation of the team's performance, giving feedback to those evaluated and discussing the collective aspects in participatory instances, such as the school council.

-This profile was reviewed by Jaana Flávia Fernandes Nogueira, Professor and Researcher, and Michelle Barbosa Muniz Jordão, Coordinator of Multilateral Affairs at the Office for International Affairs of the Ministry of Education.
+This profile was reviewed by Jaana Flávia Fernandes Nogueira, Professor and Researcher (Fundação Getulio Vargas), and Michelle Barbosa Muniz Jordão, Coordinator of Multilateral Affairs at the Office for International Affairs of the Ministry of Education, with the support of the Permanent Delegation of Brazil to UNESCO.

 Última modificación: